fire774/Pieray-bot/README.md

 After changing the global variables, make sure to save the file and double click it to run.

 # Important info
 SET UP THE PIE CHART BEFORE RUNNING!
 Go into a world, open the pie chart manually with Shift+F3, and use the numbers on your keyboard to navigate into the following subsets of the pie: tick > level > entities > block entities.
-The bot cannot do this by itself because "tick" is not always the same, although the order will probably be something similar to "4, 1, 1, 3."
+The bot cannot do this by itself without invalidating the run - the order will probably be something similar to "4, 1, 1, 3."
+Once you set it up you can leave it unless you close the window (in which case you'll need to reset it again).

 The script cannot be run directly from a world if that world is open to LAN.
 If you do open a world to LAN, exit to the title screen and it should work fine.